top of page

 What distinguishes your work from other makeup artists?

-I think I’ve learnt a lot over 27 years, and I’m still learning!
+I think I’ve learnt a lot over 30+ years, and I’m still learning!
 I use a variety of techniques that suit each face, NOT a one-size-fits all thing.
 I like to blend the colours well, I am also very particular on cosmetics and go for precise lines & flattering shapes.
-I like to create a flawless skin – thats really important.
+I like to create a flawless skin – that's really important.
 We like to have fun!

 How would you describe your working style?